VladimirVlatko/homework/Homework No. 19 - GitHub Actions.md

-For better visibility, this homework is done in a separate repository called **actions-test**.
+For better visibility, this homework is done in a separate repository called **github-actions-test**.